nataz77/nataz77/README.md

 Hello!
 I'm Simone, 27 years old, currently a Technical Specialist/Systems Engineer. <br/>
 Here in GitHub I experiment around with different technologies.<br/> My personal mission is to help people do and archive more using technology.
-One of my goals for the rest of 2024 is to contribute more to OSS, so here I am!

 ### Some of my work: